aurutils/aurutils/examples/README.md

 aur repo --search '^python.*' --search-by depends --list
 ```

-`aur-sync` can be used to inspect new PKGBUILD revisions beforehand
+`aur-sync` can be used to retrieve and inspect new AUR revisions, as well as
-and retrieve any new dependencies.
+retrieve new dependencies for target packages.
 For example:

 ```bash
 aur sync --no-build --no-ver-argv <targets...>